gunharth/britannicus-stone/content/collections/projects/flint_house.md

         full_width: false
         align_left: false
         align_right: false
-        top_space: 120
+        top_space: 150
         bottom_space: 0
         type: image
         enabled: true
       -
-        copy: |-
-          Flint House is a domestic dwelling on the Waddesdon Estate, Buckinghamshire, England.
-It was commissioned by Jacob Rothschild, 4th Baron Rothschild, and completed in 2015, winning that year's RIBA House of the Year Award.

-          The Flint House consists of three bedrooms, a dining room, kitchen, library, and study, with a self-contained annex studio, of 465 and 115 sqm respectively.

-          Britannicus Stone supplied the dark stone, Moorcroft, which was used throughout the main part of the house.
+        copy: 'The Flint House consists of three bedrooms, a dining room, kitchen, library, and study, with a self-contained annex studio, of 465 and 115 sqm respectively.
+Britannicus Stone supplied the dark stone, Moorcroft, which was used throughout the main part of the house.'
-        top_space: 150
+        top_space: 140
         bottom_space: 80
         link: false
         type: copy